iifl-logo

 HUMAN RESOURCES

-The Bank prioritises service mantra both internally and externally.
+The Bank prioritizes service mantra both internally and externally.
 While technology plays a pivotal role in the effort, its employees are the catalyst of change and progress at the Bank.
-People practises are derived from the Banks core values; integrity, responsible, fairness, respect, professionalism and teamwork.
+People practices are derived from the Banks core values; integrity, responsible, fairness, respect, professionalism and teamwork.
 The Bank is driven to build better lives both for its customers and employees.
 This drive has bestowed many accolades to the Bank.

-FY 2023-24 (FY-19.42%) and voluntary Infant attrition control rate was reduced from 6.26% from FY 2023-24 to 4.22% for the FY 2024-25.
-Staffing was efficiently managed, closing the year at 95% of the budgeted headcount.
-Employee satisfaction remained strong, with a score of 86 on the Amber and HR processing salaries and benefits with 99.99% accuracy and 100% on-time and operational efficiency was further enhanced by reducing the FFS TAT time by 1.24 days from (FY-10.62 days).
+In FY 2026, the Ujjivan SFB marked significant progress across key HR and employee engagement initiatives.
+A Trust Index score increased by 92 to 93 as compared to last FY25 under the GPTW aspiration rankings, voluntary attrition rates improved with an overall reduced from 19.44% for FY 25 to 18.61% for FY26 and voluntary Infant attrition control rate was reduced from 4.22% from FY 25 to 3.46% for the FY26.
+Staffing was efficiently managed, closing the year at 92% of the budgeted headcount.
+Employee satisfaction remained strong, with increasing score from 86 to 87 for the FY26 on the Amber and HR processing salaries and benefits witRs.
+99.99% accuracy and 100% on-time and operational efficiency was further enhanced by reducing the FFS TAT.

 CORPORATE GOVERNANCE AND BUSINESS RESPONSIBILITY REPORT